Fastly Rust Compute@Edge configuration options

 px_additional_s2s_activity_header_enabled

-Whether to attach the additional_s2s payload and URL as headers to the original request, so the activity can be enriched with the proper login_successful value and sent at a later stage.
-This should only be enabled if px_additional_s2s_activity_enabled is set to false.
+Whether to attach the additional_s2s payload and URL as headers to the original request.
+This is done so that the additional_s2s activity can be enriched with the proper login_successful value and sent to the provided URL at a later stage.
+This should only be enabled if the px_additional_s2s_activity_enabled is set to false.

 When set to true, the following headers are added to the origin request:

-• px-additional-activity - A JSON object containing the payload of the additional_s2s activity.
+• px-additional-activity: A JSON object containing the payload of the additional_s2s activity.
+The login_successful and http_status_code fields should be set prior to sending the activity.

-• px-additional-activity-url - The URL to which the payload should be sent as an HTTP POST request.
+• px-additional-activity-url: The URL to which the additional_s2s payload should be sent as an HTTP POST request.

 key: px_additional_s2s_activity_header_enabled